k-takata/minpac/README.md

 However, if you make it reloadable, you can apply the changes to the .vimrc immediately by executing `:so $MYVIMRC | PackUpdate`.

 Sometimes, you may want to open a shell at the directory where a plugin is installed.
 The following example defines a command to open a terminal window at the directory of a specified plugin.
+(Requires Vim 8.0.902 or later.)

 ```vim
 function!
 PackList(...)